OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - Make sure that tokens of a different signature type will definitely be rejected.
 - Securely store the JWT on the mobile phone, with, for example, KeyChain (iOS) or KeyStore (Android).
 - Make sure that the private signing key or the secret key for the Hash-based message authentication code (HMAC) is only available on the server.
+- Make sure that the access token expires after a short amount of time (minutes) and the refresh token after a longer period of time (can be days or weeks).
 - Use the `jti` (JWT ID) claim if the app is vulnerable to replay attacks.
 - Encrypt the JWT content.
 Role descriptions, usernames, and other sensitive information should be protected.
 See the sample Java implementation on the [OWASP JWT Cheat Sheet](https://www.owasp.org/index.php/JSON_Web_Token_(JWT\)\_Cheat_Sheet_for_Java).